thirtythreeforty/neolink/README.md

 - `/status disconnected` Sent when the camera goes offline
 - `/status/battery` Sent in reply to a `/query/battery` an XML encoded version of the battery status
+- `/status/battery_level` A simple % value of current battery level
 - `/status/pir` Sent in reply to a `/query/pir` an XML encoded version of the pir status
 - `/status/motion` Contains the motion detection alarm status. `on` for motion and `off` for still